melhin/scheduler/README.md

 2. Go to the User model and create a user
 3. You must also create a user profile [this marks the user as candidate or interview] We have it as a seperate model for extension purposes
+4. Create tokens from Django Admin Auth Tokens
-4. Slots can be seen in the Slot model
+5. Slots can be seen in the Slot model

 ### Running Via Docker